Skip to main content

 • To penetrate routers and firewalls employing Network Address Translation (NAT)

 BRTP is RTP with subscription request packets added.
 The subscription request packet is an UDP datagram which contains only a keyword.
-If the receiver requires no access control then any UDP packet suffices.
+From this subscription request the server learns the remote socket address and responds with a the RTP audio stream.

 The subscription request packets are sent periodically by the client to the server.
-If subscription is not renewed within 30 seconds, then the client is removed from the target table for the RTP stream.
-The RTP stream is sent to the return address of the BRTP packets.
+If subscription is not renewed within 30 seconds, then the client is removed from the target table for the RTP stream and the according stream is stopped.
 The BRTP packet on it's way out penetrates a NAT (for NATs where it is possible) and opens a back channel for the RTP.
 This way RTP can be received even on clients which don't have public IP addresses.

 JavaScript errors detected